Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Hardware requirements

 The CNOT fidelity $\mathcal{F}_\text{cx}$ quoted by IBM Quantum systems is the probability of a depolarizing channel since it is measured with randomized benchmarking~\cite{Magesan2011, Magesan2012, Corcoles2013}.
 Each CNOT gate layer in a QAOA circuit transpiled with the swap strategies presented in Sec.~\ref{sec:swap_strategies} will on average have $l_\text{cx}$ CNOT gates, see Tab.~\ref{tab:depth_gate_count}.
 We make the simplifying assumption that the depolarizing probability of a layer of CNOT gates is $p_2=1-\mathcal{F}_\text{cx}^{l_\text{cx}}$.
 This is an optimistic assumption since effects such as crosstalk may degrade the performance of gates applied in parallel~\cite{Erhard2019, Prakash2020}.
 A QAOA with depth $p$ using $L_\text{cx}(n,D)$ CNOT layers per application of $\exp(-i\gamma H_C)$ for a graph with $n$ nodes and density $D$ must satisfy

 otherwise there is a corresponding Gibbs state which can be sampled from classically in polynomial time~\cite{Franca2020}.
-Running a transpiled QAOA circuit that requires $L_\text{cx}$ CNOT layers can therefore only lead to an advantage over polynomial time classical algorithms if $L_\text{cx}$ is lower than the allowed bound set by the fidelity, i.e. we assume there is no potential quantum advantage if there exists a polynomial-time classical approximation.
+Following Ref.~\cite{Franca2020} there is therefore little chance that running a quantum circuit that requires more CNOT layers than the bound in Eq.~(\ref{eqn:fidelity_criterion}) will lead to a quantum advantage, i.e., we assume there is little hope for a quantum advantage if there exists a polynomial-time classical approximation.

 We calculate the bound in Eq.~(\ref{eqn:fidelity_criterion}) for a heavy-hex coupling map with 485 qubits as a function of $D$ and $\mathcal{F}_\text{cx}$.
 The density-dependent upper bound on the gate error is one to three orders of magnitude lower than current hardware capabilities, see Fig.~\ref{fig:fidelity_vs_graph_density}.
 The data indicate that non-hardware native optimization problems will require gate fidelities above error correction thresholds which typically range from 99\% to 99.99\%~\cite{Aliferis2007, Fowler2012, Chamberland2020}.
 When such fidelities are reached it may still be advantageous to run QAOA on noisy hardware due to the large qubit overhead imposed by error correction and the potentially lower execution times.